luisbocanegra/kde-material-you-colors/README.md

 `--on-change-hook [COMMAND]`&emsp; A script/command that will be executed on start or wallpaper/dark/light/settings change

 `--sierra-breeze-buttons-color, -sbb`&emsp; Tint SierraBreeze decoration buttons

+`--konsole-profile [KONSOLE_PROFILE], -kp [KONSOLE_PROFILE]`&emsp; The name of your (existing) Konsole profile that is going to be themed, you can check your current profiles with konsole  --list-profiles

 # Startup script: